FunkyJustin/Computer-Maintainance/README.md

-Just a simple batch file that runs commonly-run commands on command prompt on your typical windows systems whenever you encounter any computer problems
+Just a simple batch file that runs commonly-run commands on command prompt on your typical windows systems whenever you encounter any computer problems, created using chatgpt and uploaded it here for my own archival purposes

 Checks for Administrative Privileges:
         The script checks if it is running with administrative privileges.
 If not, it restarts itself with elevated permissions using PowerShell.